payalsoneja/COVID19-and-Pollution/README.md

    + By `city`, `date`, `parameter` to plot average daily levels
    + By `city`, `hour`, `parameter` to plot average hourly levels

+### 3. Plotting
++ `Hourly` and `daily` plots help analyze on macro and micro level how pollution levels are going down in Delhi with a halt to day-to-day activities.
++ Veritcal line segments separate time periods of different restrictions imposed by government
++ line plots are generated using `ggplot` and then converted to `plotly` compatible plots using `ggplotly` package
++ `rangeslider` provides functionality to zoom the date/time axis in and out
++ Publishing to `plotly` requires setup that will generate username and api key